dmbaturin/iproute2-cheatsheet/site/index.md

 <hr>

 Network namespaces are isolated network stack instances within a single machine.
-They can be used for security domain separation, managing traffic flows between virtual machines and so on.
+They can be used for security domain separation, managing traffic flows between virtual machines, and so on.

 Every namespace is a complete copy of the networking stack with its own interfaces, addresses, routes etc.
 You can run processes inside a namespace and bridge namespaces to physical interfaces.